 The root cause of the deviation from the DOE approved baseline is that the earlier estimates did not reflect adequate understanding of the complexity and tight tolerances necessary to meet the requirements of NCSX.
 In retrospect, the design maturity and manufacturing development status at the time the project was baselined did not provide an adequate basis for estimating the cost and schedule or for quantifying the risks in this technically challenging project.
 Now, the project team has gained experience with the fabrication of the modular coils and the process development for field period assembly.
 Completion of the two largest and riskiest procurements, the modular coil winding forms and the vacuum vessel, and of the design of the stellarator "inner core," has retired some significant risks.
 The gains in understanding provide a much better basis of estimate and risk assessment.
 Improvements in estimating methodology, risk evaluation, and risk-based contingency analysis also contribute to putting the new estimates on a sound basis.
-In addition, management corrective actions have been implemented based on a detailed lessonslearned analysis of problems on NCSX to date; these are discussed in Section 6 of this BCP.
+In addition, management changes have been implemented based on a detailed lessons-learned analysis of problems on NCSX to date.